 Choosing the Right Eyeglasses for Your Lifestyle and Personality

-At Epic Vision Center in Smithville, MO, we serve the eye health needs of Kansas City and the surrounding area.
+At Epic Vision Center we serve the eye health needs of Kansas City and the surrounding areas.
 Our goal is to provide vision care and treatment for eye conditions like myopia, macular degeneration, and cataracts.
 We want everyone to have the best vision they possibly can for a lifetime.
 Eyeglasses are important for eye health, but they also make a statement about your fashion and personality.
 In addition, the right eyeglasses are important for your lifestyle.

 If you work in a professional setting, you'll need eyeglasses that provide a professional appearance.
 Classic style is often best.
 Metal or rimless frames look great with any attire.
 If you choose plastic frames, keep the color professional.
 Black, brown, tortoiseshell, gold, silver, and gray are good options.
 Oval, rectangle, or almond-shaped frames are ideal.
 If you spend a lot of time at a computer, you may consider blue light blocking glasses.

 If you lead an active lifestyle, consider flexible frames.
 These aren't just great for athletes.
 In fact, they're best suited for those who want to avoid common accidents that can break your glasses.
 If you've ever heard a sickening crunch because your glasses ended up on the floor, you understand the reasoning behind opting for flexible frames.

 In addition to a flexible, durable frame, consider scratch-resistant lenses.
 If you spend time outside, you may want photochromatic lenses.
 These become clear indoors, but darken in reaction to sunlight.
 This gives you the benefits of sunglasses without having to change to indoor glasses when you return indoors.